dompile/cli/docs/docker-usage.md

 # Docker Usage Guide

-dompile provides three different Docker container options for different use cases.
+unify provides three different Docker container options for different use cases.
 This guide explains when to use each container type and how to deploy them.

 ## Container Types Overview